rmlewi/csci416-csci516-git/README.md

 There are also source code files.

 If you want to run the notebooks on your computer you will need to install a Jupyter Python kernel.
-I use [this one](https://github.com/takluyver/bash_kernel).